denten-books/plain-text/5-surface.md

 An eraser can help remove a layer of physical material.
 Alternatively, writers use white ink to restore the writing surface.
 Engelbart's anonymous subject reports the feeling of freedom from such physical commitment.
 She can simply "backspace" and start over.
-Words come easy because there is no penalty for being wrong.
+Words come easily because there are no penalties for being wrong.
 Virtual space seems limitless and endlessly pliable.

-The feeling of material transcendence---the ephemeral quality of digital text---is tied directly to the underlying physical properties of screen and electromagnetic storage.
-The screen exposes the pliability of the medium, where erasure is clean and effortless.
+The feeling of material transcendence---the ephemeral quality of digital text---is tied directly to the underlying physical properties of screens and electromagnetic storage.
+Screens expose the pliability of the medium, where erasure is clean and effortless.
 Content can be addressed in memory and copied at a stroke of a key.
-The numbered paragraphs suggest a system for recollection.
+The numbered paragraphs suggest a novel system for recollection.
 Data storage units become, in a sense, mental units.
-I am struck again by the distinctly phenomenological quality of technical description: the editor does not merely resemble a page, it is also a type of a mental activity.
-It changes not only the writer's relation to text, but to her own thoughts.
+I am struck by the distinctly phenomenological quality of technical description: the editor does not merely resemble a page, it is, for the writer, a newly discovered way of thought, which changes not only the writer's relation to text, but to her own thoughts.
 The highly hierarchical and blocky paragraph structure, along with its repetitive refrain, "finding" and "I find that," gives the prose a hypnotic drive forward.
-The cadence matches the reported experience of liberation.
+The cadence matches the reported experience of discovery.

-Anonymous continues:[@engelbart_human_1969, 51]
+The writer continues:[@engelbart_human_1969, 51]

 ```
     1B4B "I find that,